Missing academic title field in user registration

 I am personally strongly opposed to having an additional "title" field in the basic Chamilo, and would like to submit this to votation first, reason why I'm removing it from the objectives of 1.10.
 Of course, anyone can decide to contribute this feature as an optional feature (disabled by default) and it will be approved, but I refuse to personally invest more than the time to review a complete code in this.
 There are mucho more important things to spend time on right now.

-Updated by Alexander Hu over 7 years ago
+Updated by Alexander Hu about 8 years ago

 neither do i care about having a title, i know my skills :-)